2007 Temple of Awwam bombing: Attack

+At around mid-morning on 2 July, a group of Spanish tourists embarked from Sanaa to Marib Governorate, where they toured Marib city and the Marib Dam before heading to the Temple of Awwam.
+The 13 tourists had arrived in Yemen on 30 June in a tour package organised by Basque travel agency Banao.
+They were travelling a convoy of four vehicles, the middle two occupied by them with Yemeni security vehicles at the front and end.
+A military patrol had stopped the group as they were travelling to the temple and accompanied them thereon.

+A 1982 Toyota Land Cruiser, similar to the one used in the attack.

-At around mid-morning on 2 July, a four-vehicle convoy, consisting of 13 Spanish tourists in two cars accompanied by Yemeni security vehicles at the front and end, was making its way from Sanaa to Marib to view the Mahram Bilqis.
-The group, comprised of six Basques and seven Catalans, had arrived at the capital on 30 June for a 25-day trip throughout the country.
-Once the tourists had arrived at the temple, Ruhayqah pulled up in a 1982 Toyota Land Cruiser and parked by the Marib–Safer road adjacent to it.
-Investigators found that the car used in the bombing had been filled with medical oxygen tanks, which were the primary contribution to the blast after being detonated by TNT packets.
+After the tourists had arrived at the Temple of Awwam, Ruhayqah parked a 1982 Toyota Land Cruiser by the Marib–Safer road adjacent to the temple from which the convoy entered.
+Investigators found that the car used in the bombing had been filled with medical oxygen tanks, which were the primary contributor to the blast after the initial detonation by TNT packets.
 Also stored in the vehicle were multiple 132mm shells to cause further damage.

 Ruhayqah prepared to start his car as he saw most of the tourists boarding their vehicles and taking their last photographs.
-At around 14:30 GMT, just as the final tourist had boarded and the first car in the convoy had turned onto the road, the bomber rammed his car bomb into the center of the convoy, hitting the two vehicles used by the tourists.
+At around 14:30 GMT, just as the final tourist had boarded the convoy and the first car had turned onto the road, Ruhayqah rammed the car bomb into the two middle vehicles used by the tourists.
 The blast, about 50 metres away from the temple itself, scattered vehicle components and body parts around the road.

-Describing the scene from the third vehicle, one wounded survivor said "I saw that the first car was burning, in the second one the people looked pretty bad, and in mine everyone was shouting" and "I couldn't see what was happening in the fourth as I ducked because they were shooting."
-One tourist had managed to dodge much of the blast as he was bending downwards in his seat while placing a camera in his bag.
+Describing the scene from the third vehicle, one wounded survivor said "I saw that the first car was burning, in the second one the people looked pretty bad, and in mine everyone was shouting...
+I couldn't see what was happening in the fourth as I ducked because they were shooting."